samuelburbulla/dune-mmesh/README.md

 # The Dune-MMesh Module

 The Dune-MMesh Module is an implementation of the DUNE grid interface that wraps CGAL triangulations in 2D and 3D.
 It is also capable to export a prescribed set of cell facets as a dim-1 interface grid and remesh the grid when moving this interface.

+The purpose of Dune-MMesh is to provide a triangulation for grid-based methods that want to make use of a grid-conforming physical surface (the "interface").
+This includes, for instance, moving mesh methods and solving mixed-dimensional PDEs.

+The unified DUNE grid interface allows it to use Dune-MMesh with various DUNE discretization modules like dune-fem, DuMuX, etc.
+On the basis of Dune-Fem, mixed-dimensional PDEs can be solved stating the weak form of the model in UFL, see example below.

 You find the full documentation of Dune-MMesh at [dune-mmesh.readthedocs.io](https://dune-mmesh.readthedocs.io).